DCAN-Labs/hbcd-docs/docs/measures/pregexp/mentalhealth.md

 ### EPDS
-The Edinburgh Postnatal Depression Scale (<a href="https://downloads.aap.org/AAP/PDF/Postnatal%20Depression%20Scale.pdf">EPDS</a>), a sensitive, 10-item screening tool for prenatal and postpartum depression symptoms, was selected to capture symptoms of maternal depression due to its ease of administration and widely accepted use.
-For HBCD, the response option 'refuse to answer' was added to all questions.
-Note that this does not impact scoring as questions answered with ‘refuse to answer’ are skipped.
-In addition, scores for EPDS suicide (score>1) or depression (overall score>11) triggered clinical alerts for study staff.
+The Edinburgh Postnatal Depression Scale (<a href="https://downloads.aap.org/AAP/PDF/Postnatal%20Depression%20Scale.pdf">EPDS</a>), a sensitive, 10-item screening tool for prenatal and postpartum depression symptoms, was selected to capture symptoms of prenatal and postnatal depression due to its ease of administration and widely accepted use.
+Responses are scored 0, 1, 2, or 3, and responses to items are summed for a total score.
+Note that items 3, 5, 6, 7, 8, 9, and 10 are reverse scored (i.e., 3, 2, 1, 0).
+For HBCD, the response option ‘Decline to answer’ was added to all questions.
+The response option ‘Don’t know’ was also included at the beginning of data collection, but was subsequently removed.
+Note that this does not impact scoring as questions answered with ‘Decline to answer’ or ‘Don’t know’ are skipped and marked as missing.
+Note that total scores are not prorated or left missing for missing items and data users should determine how to address missing data.
+In addition, scores for EPDS self-harm (score>1) or depression (total score>11) triggered clinical alerts for study staff.

+**Questionnaire prompt/instructions:**
+*Since you are either pregnant or have recently had a baby, we want to know how you feel.
+MARK the answer that comes closest to how you have felt IN THE PAST 7 DAYS-not just how you feel today.*

+*In the past 7 days…*

 ## References